shawnbrown/datatest/docs/intro.rst

                 with self.allowExtra():
                     self.assertDataColumns()

+    Our ``referenceData`` only contains the columns "county" and "incidents".
-    Comparing the data sources reveals two differences---the columns "agency" and "crime".
-These columns are not part of the reference data so they're seen as extra.
-But because our subject data contains more detail, we understand that these extra columns are acceptable so we allow them by putting our assertion inside the :meth:`allowExtra()
+    Since reference data is trusted to be correct, the two additional columns in the ``subjectData`` (the columns "agency" and "crime") are seen as extra.
+    But as writers of this test, we understand that our subject data is supposed to contain more detail and these extra columns are perfectly acceptable.
+To account for this, we **allow** these differences by putting our assertion inside an :meth:`allowExtra() <datatest.DataTestCase.allowExtra>` context
-    <datatest.DataTestCase.allowExtra>` context manager.
+    manager.

 3. Check "county" values (against referenceData):
     To check the "county" values against our reference data, we call